terrywbradyC9/File-Analyzer/README.md

 ## DEPLOYMENTS
 This code will build 3 flavors of the File Analyzer.

 ### Core File Analyzer
 * All code runs from a self-extracting jar file

 ### DSpace File Analyzer
 * This version of the file analyzer is a self-extracting jar file that references the core file analyzer jar file.
 * It contains tools for automating the creation of DSpace ingestion folders

 ### Demo File Analyzer
 * This version contains extensions illustrating various capabilities of the File Analyzer.
 * This version of the file analyzer is a self-extracting jar file that references both the core and dspace file analyzer jar files.
 * This version of the application uses features of Apache Tika and BagIt

+### External File Analzyer Code (not in this distribution)
+* https://github.com/Georgetown-University-Libraries/Marc-File-Analyzer (does not build directly with mvn)

 # License information is contained below.